Treasury to begin distributing virus relief money to tribes - KVIA

 The Treasury Department said it will withhold an undisclosed amount calculated for the corporations until the case is resolved.

+Gila River Indian Community Gov. Stephen Roe Lewis thanked Trump but said the money is “woefully inadequate to meet our overall needs.”

+Tribes had sought $20 billion to stay afloat, respond to the pandemic and recover after having to shut down casinos, tourism operations and other businesses that serve as their main moneymakers.

-Payments totaling $4.8 billion will go out to tribes over the next several days, based on population.
-Further payments based on the number of tribal employees and money that tribes have spent responding to the coronavirus will go out later, the agency said.
+Payments totaling $4.8 billion will go to tribes over the next several days, based on population.
+Further payments based on the number of tribal employees and money that tribes have spent responding to the coronavirus will go out later, the Treasury Department said.

 “Our approach is based on the fair balancing of tribal needs,” Treasury Secretary Steven Mnuchin said in a statement.